 Gender Inequality and Women in the Workplace

 Women have made great strides in the workplace, but inequality persists.
-And in this US presidential election season, the issue of equal pay is yet again a hot-button topic.
-The latest data from the United States Census Bureau shows that women only make 79 cents to every dollar a man earns.
+The issue of equal pay is still a hot-button topic.
+The US Census Bureau reports that women earn 80 percent of what men are paid.

 Such inequality is hardly unique to the United States, however.
 In the following Q&A, Mary Brinton—sociology professor at Harvard University—answered a few questions about how the United States compares to other postindustrial countries on gender inequality, as well as how gender equality can help solve declining birth rates.

 WHAT DO YOU THINK IS THE BIGGEST OBSTACLE FOR GENDER EQUALITY IN THE WORKPLACE TODAY?